matchai/spacefish/README.md

 </p>

 ## Requirements
-To get spacefish working correctly you will need:
+To get spacefish working correctly, you will need:

 * [`fish`][fish] (v2.7.0 or newer)
 * [Powerline Font](https://github.com/powerline/fonts) must be installed and enabled in your terminal.